 - Senior Software Engineer at Crisis Text Line – New York, NY

-- Data Scientist and Senior Data Scientist at Enigma - New York, NY
+- Data Engineer or Senior Data Engineer at Enigma – New York, NY

 - Director of Data Services at GuideStar – Washington, D.C.